A new graph invariant arises in toric topology: Introduction

 and

 where $A_k$ is the $k$-th Euler zigzag number. \end{corollary} The toric variety $M_\C(\B(K_{n+1}))$ is known as a \emph{Hessenberg variety} \cite{DeMPS} and its real version $M(K_{n+1})$ is also well-studied.
-In particular, its rational Betti number has already been computed by Henderson \cite[Corollary 1.3]{Hen} using geometrical method.
+In particular, its rational Betti numbers have already been computed by Henderson \cite[Corollary 1.3]{Hen} using a geometrical approach.
 After that, Suciu \cite{Su2} also computed it using his own method.
-We remark that our result can be regarded as a generalization of Suciu's one.
+We remark that our result can be regarded as a generalization of Suciu's.

 \begin{corollary} If $G=P_{n+1}$ is a path graph, then